dino-lite/DNX64-Python-API/README.md

 ## Prerequisites

-When using DNX64 API for python, `DNX64.dll` SDK is needed.
+- To utilize DNX64 APIs for Python, ensure that the `DNX64.dll` SDK is been placed.

-Please contact your [local distributor](https://www.dino-lite.com/contact01.php) to obtain access to `DNX64.dll`.
+  Please contact your [local distributor](https://www.dino-lite.com/contact01.php) to obtain access to the `DNX64.dll` file.

-The latest version of `DNX64.dll` is v1.0.10.
-Run `python3 ./version.py` to check the DLL's version.
+- Verify that you have the latest version of `DNX64.dll`, which is currently `v1.0.10`.
+  You may check the DLL's version by running `python3 ./version.py`.

-If you are not using the up-to-date DLL, contact your local distributor to get the latest release.
+  If you are not using the most recent version of the DLL, kindly contact your [local distributor](https://www.dino-lite.com/contact01.php) to acquire the latest release.

 ---